DavidEngland/hasse-stirling/README.md

 - For Hurwitz zeta with complex $s$, the operator can compute $(s-1)\zeta(s,x)$ via $\mathcal{H}_{\alpha,\beta,r}(x^{1-s})$.
 - Extensions to hypercomplex domains (quaternions, Clifford algebras) are possible and open new applications in physics and geometry.
 - The framework connects to Hermite polynomials, spectral theory, and quantum mechanics via symmetry and operator structure.

+## Next Steps

+- **Journal article:** Prepare a formal publication on the Hasse-Stirling Operator and its applications.
+- **LinkedIn post:** Share a summary and transform table to reach a broader audience.
+- **Wikipedia articles:** Draft entries to document the operator and its mathematical context.

+---

 ## References